hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ### Visualizing the projected clusters on UMAP

 We can now visualize our clusters from the projected assignments.
-The UMAP plot now contains more points, which is expected because we are now visualizing the full dataset rather than our 10,000 bin sketch, but we can see that the full dataset is still well representated by the projected dimensional reduction and clustering.
+The UMAP plot now contains more points, which is expected because we are now visualizing the full dataset rather than our 10,000 bin sketch.
+Nonetheless, we can see that the full dataset is still well-representated by the projected dimensional reduction and clustering.

 ```
 # switch to full dataset assay